evilbream/TG_adder_with_proxy/README.md

 - Multiple filters to scrape users (by online time, first name, reactions in group, bot users, etc)
 - Scrape users from comments in channel
 - Remove duplicates from the user file
-- Automaticaly filter bot users
+- Automaticaly filter bot users, admins and group owners
 - Device model, system and app version for each account
 - Automatically skip an account, that reached limit for the day
 - Free tool